Scott3142/python-programming/codelabs/part-1.md

 Modern programming is practically always done in an IDE (integrated development environment).
 An IDE contains a set of useful tools for the programmer.
 It does not create the program by itself, but it can give hints about common mistakes in the code, and help the programmer understand the structure of the program.

 The IDE we use on this course is called Atom, and we use it with the atom-python-test plugin.
+Atom describes itself as a "hackable text editor for the 21st Century" and is built and maintained by [Github](https://github.com/), which we will also use extensively throughout this course.

 To start the course you will need: